 The purpose of our radicalism collection is to document the artistic expression of progressive ideologies.
-Our curators actively seek literature, visual art, and music relating to twentieth-century social movements including civil rights, pacifism, environmentalism and ecology, prison reform, the labor movement, and issues of sexuality and gender.
+Our curators actively seek literature, visual art, and music relating to 20th-century social movements including civil rights, pacifism, environmentalism and ecology, prison reform, the labor movement, and issues of sexuality and gender.
 The scope of our radicalism collection encompasses the library of Earl Browder, former chairman of the Communist Party of the Unites States of America; the papers of cartoonist William Gropper; industrial designer Egmont Arens; and chronicler of Black history Arna Wendell Bontemps.
 We also hold an extensive collection of printed materials related to the counterculture and the "mimeo revolution" as well as Depression-era fiction and children's books.

 Researchers of radicalism might also be interested in our collections in the area of Activism and Social Reform.